JohannesFleischer/senior-movie-selector/README.md

 ### Production

-To run the latest official release download the `docker-compose.yml` and create a `films` and a `poster` folder/symlink in the same directory for your media.
+To run the latest official release download the `docker-compose.yml` and create a `films`, `mongo/db` and `poster` folder (or symlink for your media) in the same directory.
 So it should look kinda like this:

 ```txt
 senior-movie-selector/